Drama

 In the Sixth Form we offer A-level Drama which is a course that will engage students through encouraging creativity, focusing on practical work that reflects 21st-century theatre practice,

-To view a full summary of our KS3 and KS4 Drama curriculum please click here
+To view a full summary of our Drama curriculum please click here for KS3 and here for KS4

 To view information about Drama A level at the Green School Sixth Form please click here